puppetlabs/puppet-docs/source/pe/3.2/razor_reference.markdown

 positive integer to set an upper bound.

 The `node_metadata` allows a policy to apply metadata to a node when it binds.
-This is NON AUTHORITIVE in that it will not replace existing metadata on the node with the same keys it will only add keys that are missing.
+This is NON AUTHORITATIVE in that it will not replace existing metadata on the node with the same keys, it will only add keys that are missing.

 ### Move policy